 The Renovated Innisbrook Salamander Resort

-surrounding lakes and ponds are home to abundant wildlife, including fox squirrels, bald eagles, alligators, herons, and many other types of water birds.
+The resort's surrounding lakes and ponds are home to abundant wildlife, including fox squirrels, bald eagles, alligators, herons, and many other types of water birds.
 With the fairways

 Now that's dedication on their part and great marketing on the part of the Innisbrook which has recently completed a multi-million renovation

-well as flat-panel TVs and iPod players for those times you are not on the links.
-A brand new full-service fitness room and spa, open also for
+as well as flat-panel TVs and iPod players for those times you are not on the links.
+A brand new full-service fitness room and spa, open also for membership, rounds off

 pleasantly surprised at the superior quality of the meal.
 We ordered a shrimp cocktail, and those were the largest prawns we had seen in a long time.
 Larry ordered crab cakes

 which were completely filled with sumptuous crab meat and in our opinion, without peer.
 Lilliam's steak was as tender as we had ever